 Have you ever wondered what an annual holiday letter would be like if it was written by a cat lady about her cats?
 If you are not familiar with holiday card letters, some families include a letter in Christmas (or other holiday) cards.

-The letter, written on holiday-themed paper, usually shares new baby announcements (this could be kids or grandkids), major health problems, vacations, graduations, weddings, etc. You get this idea!
+The letter, written on holiday-themed paper, usually shares new baby announcements (this could be kids or grandkids), major health problems, vacations, graduations, weddings, etc. You get the idea!